Who is Coreo?

 Attitude of gratitude

-We would like to express our deepest gratitude to all of those who have helped build Coreo.
-To those that lent us their time and passion, commiserated with us through the trials, celebrated with us during the triumphs, provided much-needed support and mentoring, and most importantly reminded us when we were wavering that we were enough and to always stay true to ourselves.
-Thank you.
+To those who lent us their time and passion, who stood by us through the trials and celebrated with us during the triumphs, who provided much-needed support and mentoring, and most importantly, who reminded us when we were wavering that we were enough and to always stay true to ourselves – Thank you.

 Our history